gebhartn/gebhart.website/content/blog/newpost.md

 ---
 date: '2019-04-10'
-title: 'Should you use GraphQL in your next project?'
+title: 'This post has a bunch of markdown in it for testing'
 featuredImage: '../../src/images/icons8-work-100.png'
 template: 'post'
 path: '/should-you-use-graphql'